-In 2022, Civista Bank celebrated the milestone anniversaries (every five years) of nearly 60 employees that have been with the Civista Bank between 5 years and 30 years.
+In 2023, Civista Bank celebrated the milestone anniversaries (every five years) of 53 employees that have been with the Civista Bank between 5 years and 45 years.
+In 2022, we celebrated the milestone anniversaries of 60 employees that have been with Civista Bank between 5 years and 30 years.
 In 2021, we celebrated the milestone anniversaries of nearly 60 employees that have been with Civista Bank between 5 years and 45 years.
 We are very proud of our dedicated and loyal employees.